-It is imperative you avoid moving and traveling during times when battle is at its sharpest, and always steer clear of areas or routes that are sharply contested.
+It is imperative you avoid moving and traveling during times when the battle is at its sharpest, and always steer clear of areas or routes that are sharply contested.

-Even during lulls or down time, when neither side is interested in fighting, you could be mistaken for a combatant of one side or the other, and targeted out of hand just for being there.
+Even during lulls or downtime, when neither side is interested in fighting, you could be mistaken for a combatant of one side or the other, and targeted out of hand just for being there.

-Similarly, you definitely want to get as far away from serious strategic targets like armories, police stations and other installations of importance and do so as fast as you can.
+Similarly, you definitely want to get as far away from serious strategic targets like armories, police stations, and other installations of importance and do so as fast as you can.

 The chances that these places will be targeted either for destruction or for capture are disproportionately high compared to other buildings.